kartoFlane/superluminal2/readme_developers.txt

   http://docs.codehaus.org/display/MAVENUSER/Getting+Started+with+Maven

-To build for all platforms, run "mvn clean package" in this folder.
+To build for all platforms, run "mvn package" in this folder.
+Command "mvn clean" deletes "target/" folders lingering from previous invocations of "mvn package" command.

-To build for a specific platform, add '-P win', '-P linux' or '-P mac' to the above command (without the quotes)
+To build for a specific platform, use one of the profiles: 'win', 'mac' or 'linux'.
-To just compile the source code, add '-P compile' to the above command (compiled jar will be located in "modules/core/target")
+To just compile the source code, use 'compile' profile.
+(compiled jar will be located in "modules/core/target") For example, "mvn package -P win"

 ================================================
 This project depends on the following libraries: